nagypeter/weblogic-operator-tutorial/tutorials/domain.home.in.image_short_updated.md

 In Kubernetes environment WebLogic Operator ensures that only one Admin and multiple Managed servers will run in the domain.
 An operator is an application-specific controller that extends Kubernetes to create, configure, and manage instances of complex applications.
 The Oracle WebLogic Server Kubernetes Operator (the "operator") simplifies the management and operation of WebLogic domains and deployments.

 Helm is a framework that helps you manage Kubernetes applications, and helm charts help you define and install Helm applications into a Kubernetes cluster.
-Helm has two parts: a client (Helm) and a server (Tiller).
-Tiller runs inside of your Kubernetes cluster, and manages releases (installations) of your charts.

 This tutorial has been tested on Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE).